swisnl/jQuery-contextMenu/documentation/docs.md

 ### position

-Callback to overide how the position the context menu is de.
+Callback to override the position of the context menu.
 The function is executed in the context of the trigger object.

 The first argument is the `$menu` jQuery object, which is the menu element.
 The second and third arguments are `x` and `y` coordinates provided by the `show` event.